 Community Wood Recycling is a network of social enterprises collecting and reusing waste wood in the most environmentally beneficial way while creating jobs and training for disadvantaged people.

 Their service is based on the principles of the circular economy; by saving wood we are building a more sustainable society.
 They promote community reuse, one of the most powerful tools available to fight waste.

 This labour-intensive activity provides a wide range of disadvantaged people – including those recovering from substance abuse or from mental health issues, people with learning difficulties and ex-offenders – with a way to build their confidence and self-esteem.
 They can learn new skills, helping them to overcome barriers to finding employment.

 Producers are asked to store approximately 12CuYrds of waste wood ready for collection.
 3.5 tonne collection trucks are used as they consume less than half the fuel of a comparable skip lorry, greatly reducing CO2 emissions and general air pollution.
-Vehicles are hand-loaded to maximise the payload and to reduce the void space, which can be as much as 40% in a normal skip.
+Vehicles are hand-loaded to maximise the payload and to reduce the void space which can be as much as 40% is a normal skip.

 By focusing on the waste hierarchy, they’ve been able to Reuse 23% of the material collected.
 Material is used for community DIY projects or made into a whole range of products ranging from bird boxes to dining tables.

 44% is sent for Recycling where it’s chipped and used to manufacture particleboard and animal bedding.

 The remaining 33% is Recovered and processed into firewood and kindling for local homes and businesses.

 By utilising the services of a social enterprise we’re creating work and training opportunities for disadvantaged people -and helping to change lives for the better.